joelnet/multi-pong/README.md

 ---

-* **No game server** means this game can be hosted as a static HTML page without requiring a dedicated server for gameplay.
-While no game server is needed, WebRTC connections between different networks rely on:
+_\*no game server_ means this game can be hosted as a static HTML page without requiring a dedicated server for netplay.
+While no game server is needed, WebRTC connections between different networks rely on public and open servers to establish a connection.

 - **ICE (Interactive Connectivity Establishment)**: A framework that finds the best path for connecting peers across different networks.
 - **STUN (Session Traversal Utilities for NAT)**: Servers that help peers discover their public IP address when behind a NAT.